GoLangWebSDK/rest/README.md

 	Destroy(*Session)
 }
 ```
-Every controller should inherit from this base controller to become the handler for the REST requests.
+Every controller should embbed `rest.Controller` to become the handler for the REST requests.
 There 2 general ways you can use it:

 Use the default methods (Create, Read, ReadAll, Update, Destroy)